Why do you need computer to computer file transfer?

 Finally, to access the files from the Network shared folder from the new computer.

 *Individual file that more than 4GB cannot be synchronized to FAT/FAT32 because of partition limitation.

 *File Sync doesn’t support two-way synchronize currently.

 All in all, this freeware can transfer files between laptop and desktop regularly with less manually operations.
-If you using File Sync, don’t waste other powerful features in AOMEI Backupper, like System Backup, Disk Backup, System Clone and Dissimilar Hardware Restore.
+If you using File Sync, don’t waste other powerful features in AOMEI Backupper, like System Backup, Disk Backup and Dissimilar Hardware Restore.